Everest Base Camp Trek via Phaplu

 • Accommodation:Tea house

 Day 15 starts early in the morning.
-You will roll out of Gorak Shep before sunrise with headlamps for the short but demanding climb to Kala Patthar (5,550 meters).
+You roll out of Gorak Shep before sunrise with headlamps for the short but demanding climb to Kala Patthar (5,550 meters).
 The trail is steep, rocky, and unforgiving, but it’s also wonderfully direct.
 As the sky slowly softens from inky blue to pale gold, the reason for the early start becomes obvious.

-From the summit, you will be rewarded with the most iconic panorama in the Everest region: Mount Everest, Nuptse, Lhotse, Pumori, Lingtren, and the entire Khumbu Basin laid out beneath you in dramatic detail.
-This is the closest you will ever get to Everest’s summit, and unlike Base Camp, Everest itself stands fully in view.
+From the summit, you are rewarded with the most iconic panorama in the Everest region: Mount Everest, Nuptse, Lhotse, Pumori, Lingtren, and the entire Khumbu Basin laid out beneath you in dramatic detail.
+This is the closest you ever get to Everest’s summit, and unlike Base Camp, Everest itself stands fully in view.
 It’s cold, windy, and emotional up there, and you won’t want to linger too long, but the moment lands deep.

 After descending carefully back to Gorak Shep for a well-earned breakfast, the mood shifts.
 The trail drops steadily toward Pheriche, letting your lungs relax with every step down.
 The path follows the valley floor alongside glacial streams, passing yak pastures, stone-walled fields, and open alpine terrain where you might spot blue sheep.